spham395/08-C-Programming/08 Functions/05 header_files.md

 ---

-# Demo Lab "String Theory"
+# Demo Labs 1 and 2 "String Theory"

 * Write a header named *MyStringHeader.h*
 * Write a function for the header of prototype: